matteogreek/measurements-for-comnetsemu/README.md

 ###  Network Topology Emulation

 After the containerization process we can emulate with **ComNetsEmu** a network topology to run the twamp protocol
-The emulated topology is the following:
+For now the emulated topology is very simple with the purpose to check if everything works as it should.

 ![image](/img/topology.PNG)